Tag Archives: blake edwards

 A massive bottle of Victor Acqua di Selva takes centre stage.

-The third and last one is another vintage Italian product – Napoleon Sir Robert toilet water by Morris.
+The third and last is another vintage Italian product – Napoleon Sir Robert toilet water by Morris.

 On the top shelf there are a Chanel box and an eau de cologne bottle.
 The front label is impossible to read, but maybe it’s Pour Monsieur.